gpdm/TPC-Win31on9x/README.md

 Strictly speaking, it's not allowed to redistribute these files.
-The motivation lies in documenting an interesting technological feature, making it available to the retro community and tech enthousiats, for the sole purpose of showcasing historical software capability and it's behaviour.
+The motivation lies in documenting an interesting technological feature, making it available to the retro community and tech enthusiasts, for the sole purpose of showcasing historical software capability and it's behaviour.